Daily Acts of Kindness: 40 Ideas for Helping Others

 Performing a daily act of kindness is a wonderful way to help others.
 A kind action not only helps someone else but may also stimulate them to help another person in turn.
 As a result, a ripple of kindness may develop and spread through a population.
 The more often a person is kind, the more ripples they will be able to create, either directly or indirectly.
 The thought of kindness spreading through a population like a virus is awesome.

-Social and political problems, natural disasters and poverty are widespread in today's world.
+Social and political problems, natural disasters, and poverty are widespread in today's world.
 Major undertakings like volunteering to help aid agencies and donating to charities are very important.
 Some people don’t have the time or the money to participate in these activities, however.
 Others may feel overwhelmed by the enormity of the problems on this planet.
 They may think that unless they are helping in a major way their aid is insignificant.
-This definitely isn’t true!
+This definitely isn’t true.
 Every little act of kindness can be meaningful for an individual who either needs or would like help.

-Some Ideas for Daily Acts of Kindness
+Some Ideas for Random Acts of Kindness

 I follow many of the suggestions for being kind listed below.
 Some of the suggestions describe ways in which I have been helped myself.
 A few aren't applicable to my life right now but may be one day.